wemitchell3/LugNutz/README.md

 ### `npm start`

 In the root directory, type npm start.
-This runs the app in development mode.<br>
+This runs the app in development mode.

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+Open developer tools and set view port to the size of a mobile device.

-The page will reload if you make edits.<br>
+The page will reload if you make edits.

 You will also see any lint errors in the console.

 ### `Start JSON Sever`